Approximate Bayesian inference in semiparametric copula models: Multivariate Analysis

 The expressions for $\sigma_k^2$, $k=1,2$ are given in \cite{schmid:schmidt:07}.
 The variances of the above estimators can be analytically computed only in very few cases.
 In general, they depend on unknown quantities which must be estimated, for example via bootstrap methods.
 Bootstrap estimators of $\rho_1$ and $\rho_2$ have been proved to be consistent \citep{schmid:schmidt:06}: on the other hand, the bootstrap estimators of the variances tend to dramatically underestimate the variability of $\hat{\rho}_{kn}$, $k=1,2$.
 We have performed several simulation experiments and our results always indicate that the coverage of the resulting confidence intervals for both $\rho_1$ and $\rho_2$ may be quite far from the nominal value and that the severity of the problem typically depends on the specific copula we sampled from.
 On our approximate Bayesian side, once an estimator of the multivariate version of $\rho$ is available, it is easy to apply the procedure presented in Section \ref{sec:proposal}, with no particular modifications.

 Figure \ref{fig:rho6_clayton} shows the results of a simulation study with a Clayton copula with $\rho_1=0.514$ and $\rho_2=0.346$.
 Frequentist intervals obtained via a bootstrap estimate of the variance of $\hat{\rho_k}$, $k=1,2$ are always very narrow; the estimated coverage is about $5.8\%$ and it tends to further decrease as the degree of the dependence increases.
 It must be said that, at least for reasonably large sample sizes, the frequentist point estimates of $\rho_1$ and $\rho_2$ are always very precise: however, the methods for evaluating their standard errors seem to be seriously biased downward.
-Figure \ref{fig:rho6_frank}, \ref{fig:rho6_gumbel} and \ref{fig:rho6_gaussian} show some additional examples for the frequentist confidence intervals and the corresponding Bayesian equal tails intervals (of level $0.95$) for simulations from
+We discuss examples of other copula families in the Supplementary Material, where the coverage can be even worse than in the case studied here.